HL7/phd/src/pagecontent/PhgDeviceProfile.md

  - identifier.value=*system id formatted as above*
  - identifier.system="urn:oid:1.2.840.10004.1.1.1.0.0.1.0.0.1.2680"
- - identifier.use="official"
+ - identifier.type.coding.system="http://hl7.org/fhir/uv/phd/CodeSystem/ContinuaDeviceIdentifiers
- - identifier.assigner.display="EUI-64
+ - identifier.type.coding.code="SYSID"

 The identifier for the Bluetooth Address:

  - identifier.value=*formatted as above*
  - identifier.system="urn:oid:1.2.840.10004.1.1.1.0.0.1.0.0.1.2680"
+ - identifier.type.coding.system="http://hl7.org/fhir/uv/phd/CodeSystem/ContinuaDeviceIdentifiers
- - identifier.assigner.display="EUI-48
+ - identifier.type.coding.code="BTMAC"

 #### **Device type**
 The PHG Device.type is given by the MDC code 531981.
 The reference identifier for this code is MDC_MOC_VMS_MDS_AHD.
 "AHD" is the previous name Continua gave to what is now known as the PHG.
 However, reference identifiers are normative and once accepted, they cannot change.
 It shall be encoded as follows: